MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 - Notification subscriptions
 - Groups
 - 1P Integrations
 - Agent mapping and configuration

 >[!Note]
->Other artefacts are also supported in Operations Manager managed instance (preview) even though the migration steps are not provided.
+>[Other artifacts](#other-supported-artifacts-for-migration) are also supported in Operations Manager managed instance (preview) even though the migration steps are not provided.

 ## Procedure to migrate from on-premises to Operations Manager managed instance (preview)